ska-sa/katgpucbf/doc/xbgpu.networking.rst

 In this repository, the main example of where these transports are useful is when unit testing.
-During normal operation, the udp_ibv transport is used for high-performance receiving of packets off of the ethernet network.
+During normal operation, the udp_ibv transport is used for high-performance receiving of packets off of the Ethernet network.
 It is not practical to run unit tests on the network.
 When performing unit tests, a buffer transport is used instead and SPEAD2 assembles simulated packets from a memory buffer into heaps, thereby testing the SPEAD2 functionality without having to be